artrayme/MeMager/README.md

 ## Memory block

 The most complex and interesting part)
-Each memory block as a structure has fixed size, but in some cases multiple cases "glued" together.
-For example, if you try to allocate more memory than block_size, result "block" will have single header for group of blocks-structs.
+Each memory block as a structure has fixed size, but in some cases multiple blocks "glued" together.
+For example, if you try to allocate more memory than block_size, result "block" will have single header for group of block-structs.

 ### Example